oasci/reptar/docs/source/data.rst

 A group from any file type can be directly converted to a dictionary using :meth:`~reptar.data.data.as_dict`.

-.. automethod:: reptar.data.data.as_dict
+.. automethod:: reptar.data.as_dict
     :noindex:

-Dictionaries and can also be used to populate a :class:`~reptar.data.data` object with any specified file type.
+Dictionaries and can also be used to populate a :class:`~reptar.data` object with any specified file type.